nonoahkim1/Bobst-Study-Room-Booker/README.md

 5. Add accounts.

 Note: The program will launch the emulator, and the duo push notifications will be automatically be approved since the 'Fixed Duo Auto-Authenticator 1.0' will be running when the device starts.

+# How do save reservation screenshot to google drive.

+# How to set up Genymotion in code.
+Get device name from